Blog

 21. Macrobiotic diet

-A macrobiotic diet is a very high carb diet (71%) that emphasizes consuming a large variety of unrefined whole grains, legumes, sprouts, vegetables, and non-tropical fruits.
-The diet has been around since before the 1960’s, when it first rose to popularity, and is aimed at improving overall health and well-being.
+A macrobiotic diet is a very high-carb diet (71%) that emphasizes consuming a large variety of unrefined whole grains, legumes, sprouts, vegetables, and non-tropical fruits.
+The diet has been around since before the 1960s, when it first rose to popularity, and is aimed at improving overall health and well-being.
 The macrobiotic diet encourages participants to adopt a positive mindset and a philosophy of balance as part of living a healthy lifestyle.
 [32]

-40-60% of one’s intake should consist of whole grains with 20-30% consisting of vegetables and 5-10% consisting of legumes.
-Food lists exist for the macrobiotic diet that encourage both frequent and occasional consumption of specific whole foods, as well as ones that ought to be avoided, such as nightshade vegetables and highly processed grains [33].
+40-60% of one’s intake should consist of whole grains, with 20-30% consisting of vegetables and 5-10% consisting of legumes.
+Food lists exist for the macrobiotic diet that encourages both frequent and occasional consumption of specific whole foods, as well as ones that ought to be avoided, such as nightshade vegetables and highly processed grains [33].
 Pickled and fermented vegetables are allowed and constitute a large portion of sodium intake alongside sea-derived foods.

 Sea vegetables and fish are allowed in moderation (5-10%), with the remainder of animal products being disallowed.
 The diet is very low in fat and promotes getting fats from whole foods such as nuts, seeds and fish.
 Refined sugar is banned.

-Herbal and sprouted wholegrain tea drinks are a focal point in the macrobiotics diet while all commercially processed beverages are removed.
+Herbal and sprouted wholegrain tea drinks are a focal point in the macrobiotics diet, while all commercially processed beverages are removed.

-Where possible, wholefoods should be organic, seasonal and prepared to ensure optimal nutrition.
-Supplements are discouraged and there are versions of the diet available for specific types of cancer (however there is no proof that these variations may be beneficial).
+Where possible, whole foods should be organic, seasonal, and prepared to ensure optimal nutrition.
+Supplements are discouraged, and there are versions of the diet available for specific types of cancer (however, there is no proof that these variations may be beneficial).

 Advantages